 While the South Carolina Emergency Management Division (SCEMD) is the primary coordinating agency in the state during a weather emergency, DPH and other state agencies perform critical roles that help protect our residents and help our state recover from hurricanes and other disasters as quickly as possible.
 DPH assists with pre-storm evacuation support, active monitoring of health care facilities during an event and post-event recovery operations.
 In addition, DPH is part of the South Carolina Emergency Operations Center before, during, and after emergencies, supporting a comprehensive emergency response.

-Medical Needs Shelters
+Medical Equipment Power Shelters

-Hospital and Long-term Care Facility Evacuations
+Hospital and Long-Term Care Facility Evacuations

-Before DPH issues a license to an in-patient facility like a hospital or nursing home, the facility is required to have an Emergency Evacuation Plan (EEP).
+Before DPH issues a license to an inpatient facility like a hospital or nursing home, the facility is required to have an Emergency Evacuation Plan (EEP).
 These plans must address evacuations and all types of disasters, including power outages and flooding.
 These plans also should address sheltering, staffing, transportation, etc.

 In addition, DPH works with hospitals and local officials to ensure medical services are available as soon as safely possible after the storm or other weather emergency has passed.